simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

 "Microsoft SQL Server 2008 Express Edition".
 Depending on your OS Version you may be prompted to install an older version of .NET Framework which should be installed.
-Once that install completes, you will need to run Windows-Update (with "Recieve updates for other Microsoft products enabled") to completely update the Visual Studio environment you've just installed.
+Once that install completes, you will need to run Windows-Update (with "Receive updates for other Microsoft products enabled") to completely update the Visual Studio environment you've just installed.

 Visual Studio Express 2008 will build executables that will run on all Windows